flavio20002/typst-presentation-minimal-template/README.md

 - `title`: The book's title as content.
 - `sub-title`: The book's subtitle as content.
 - `author`: Content or an array of content to specify the author.
+- `main-color`: The main color of the template.
 - `aspect-ratio`: Defaults to `16-9`.
 Can be also `4-3`.

 The function also accepts a single, positional argument for the body of the